someDew/mesto/readme.md

 'Mesto' is a _study project_.
 Its simple web application for publishing images with short text.

 Today users may add images, post likes, change user about and user pic.

+### Whats new:

+- Like count and icon now visible and correct
+- Anyway like/unlike function stil work incorrect

 ### Issues: